connorjburton/captain-cold/README.md

 We do not use AWS provided Lambda images, as they are (as of writing) not up to date with the latest Go version.
 We instead install RIE manually on the last stage.

 ## [GitHub Actions](https://github.com/features/actions)
-Triggered on push to master, this will build our image, push to ECR and point Lamda at our new image.
+Triggered on push to master, this will build our image, push to ECR and point Lambda at our new image.

-We could stop here and use GitHub Actions to run our script, as it's a once a day script, we could simply run `go run .` instead of building an image and running on Lamda.
+We could stop here and use GitHub Actions to run our script, as it's a once a day script, we could simply run `go run .` instead of building an image and running on Lambda.
 However, the taken approach gives a better idea on how to deploy serverless applications in the real world.

 ## [ECR](https://aws.amazon.com/ecr/)
-Push our image to ECR to be used within Lamda.
+Push our image to ECR to be used within Lambda.

 We have a lifecycle policy to remove all old images to keep storage costs low.

 ## [Lambda](https://aws.amazon.com/lambda/)
 As we only want to run this script once a day there is no need to have a VM running constantly.
-Instead we use Lamda to point to our image in ECR so we only run the script when we need to.
+Instead we use Lambda to point to our image in ECR so we only run the script when we need to.

 ## [CloudWatch](https://aws.amazon.com/cloudwatch/)
-Used as our task scheduler to trigger Lamda once a day.
+Used as our task scheduler to trigger Lambda once a day.

 Cloudwatch also captures log output of each run.